ruano1983/dotfiles/README.md

 # Dotfiles

-My dotfiles for multiple window managers, including Sway and RiverWM, with special attention to Qtile (Wayland) as my favorite window manager.
-I also include extra applications like Rofi Cava, vifm, Vim, Nano, and shells like Bash and Fish.
+My dotfiles for multiple window managers, with special attention to **Qtile in wayland** as my favorite window manager.
+I also include extra applications like Rofi Cava, vifm, ranger ,Vim, Nano, dunst, and shells like Bash and Fish.

 I also offer some custom color themes for vim nano rofi, vifm and most importantly qtile with quite simple color schemes.
 ## Qtile window manager